 2. Stone Mountain

+If you look for anything to do outside of Atlanta, I’m sure you have seen photos of Stone Mountain.
 Growing up in Florida, this was the first “mountain” I ever saw.
-As a kid, I remember being amazed at how huge it was and terrified to fall off the edge once I made it to the top (well, dad carried me, but whatever).
+As a kid, I remember being amazed at how huge it was and how terrified I was to fall off the edge once I made it to the top (well, dad carried me, but whatever).
 Now that I live in Colorado, I have to chuckle because I just see a stone hill when I look at it.
 But this is still a fun spot to check out and it is a short drive from downtown!

 Hike to the top!
 It is only one mile, and although it is a bit steep, it is a fun, short trek.
 If you aren’t feeling a hike, there is also a cable car option.
 From the top you can see the Atlanta skyline (I’ll admit, as much as I avoid cities, skylines are quite pretty) and the Appalachian Mountains.